Biden on voting rights passage: 'I'm tired of being quiet!'

 And even if Democrats clear the obstacles to passage of the voting rights laws, it could be too late to counter widespread voting restrictions passed in 19 states following former President Donald Trump’s 2020 loss and his lies — embraced by many in the GOP — that the election was stolen through voter fraud.

-ATLANTA (AP) — President Joe Biden will use a speech in Georgia to endorse changing Senate rules that have stalled voting rights legislation, saying it’s time to choose “democracy over autocracy.”
-But some civil rights groups won’t be there, in protest of what they say is administration inaction.
+Biden told his audience: “The next few days, when these bills come to a vote, will mark a turning point in this nation.”

+“Will we choose democracy over autocracy, light over shadow, justice over injustice?
+I know where I stand.
+I will not yield.
+I will not flinch,” he declared.
+“I will defend your right to vote and our democracy against all enemies foreign, yes and domestic!
+And so the question is where will the institution of the United States Senate stand?”

-As he turns to his current challenge, Biden on Tuesday is also paying tribute to civil rights battles past — visiting Atlanta’s historic Ebenezer Baptist Church, where the late Rev. Martin Luther King Jr. once held forth from the pulpit.
-He also stood quietly as Martin Luther King III placed a wreath outside at the crypt of King and his wife, Coretta Scott King.
+Biden on Tuesday also paid tribute to civil rights battles past — visiting Atlanta’s historic Ebenezer Baptist Church, where the late Rev. Martin Luther King Jr. once held forth from the pulpit.
+He stood quietly as Martin Luther King III placed a wreath outside at the crypt of King and his wife, Coretta Scott King.
+And he referenced civil rights battles of the 1960s in his animated speech on the grounds of Morehouse College and Clark Atlanta University.

 “There is nothing normal about a law that makes it illegal to pass out water or food to people standing in long voter laws,” she said, to cheers.

-Underscoring that pressure, King said in a statement that he was pleased to meet with Biden but he also supported those who chose to skip the speech.

-“We’ve seen what’s possible when President Biden uses the full weight of his office to deliver for bridges,” he said, referencing Biden’s successful push for a $1 trillion infrastructure spending deal.
-“And now we need to see him do the same for voting rights.”

-Some voting rights advocates planned to boycott Biden’s speech.
+Some voting rights advocates boycotted Biden’s speech.
 Georgia Democratic gubernatorial candidate Stacey Abrams, known for her untiring voting rights work, also was skipping the event.
 The White House, meanwhile, sent out an unusually long list of attendees for the speech.
 Aides said Abrams had a conflict but didn’t explain further, though she tweeted support for the president.

 Biden said before his trip the two had a scheduling mix-up but had spoken and were “all on the same page.”